CeetronSolutions/resinsight-tutorials/tutorial-recordings.md

 ## 7. Grid Group Statistics
+This tutorial will give you an overview of how to create a grid case group, create statistics across ensemble and visualize the generated statistics in ResInsight.
 Watch the recording here -[Grid Group Statistics Video](https://youtu.be/F0RJDN0aklY).
 Read here for more details -[Grid Group Statistics tutorial](tutorials/grid-group-statistics/grid-group-statistics.md).